Kimtaro/spaces_are_ok/README.md

 greeter.space_method("Say hello") # => Hello, Kim!
 ```

-Since it gets rather tedious to write `space_` all the time, I have included shorthand versions, so the above could be written like this:
+Since it gets rather tedious to write `space_` all the time, I have included shorthand versions, so the above can be written like this:

 ```ruby
 require 'spaces_are_ok'